 A number of people who have used this method of mood improvement have said that it ‘cut off’ their negativity.
 Something would happen that would trigger of anger, fear or sadness, and they would begin to feel the first intimations of those feelings, but after a very brief time, they found that these same feelings would give way to a positive response, as though they had effortlessly gotten hold of themselves in just a second or two.

 The feelgood session can create an enhancement in mood unlike anything to be had from pills, meditation, or even a new pair of shoes.

 Interestingly, this session has little effect on those who are already feeling good, just like aspirin has no effect if you are not in any pain.
-Equally interesting is that it can sometimes have no effect until the morning after the session (this is very different from the action of psychiatric medications.
+It’s also interesting is that it can sometimes have no effect until the morning after the session (this is very different from the action of psychiatric medications.
 Taking note of this can help you understand that this is not a treatment for psychiatric disorders).
 This brings us to another point.

 One of the best guides for telling if this session will help you to feel good is if you are at your worst in the morning.
-If you are not a “morning person”, then this sessions might be for you.
-Feeling bad in the morning is usually a sign that the temporal lobes, with their role in negative emotion, are not well balanced with the frontal lobes, possibly due to bad dreams or to your brain not waking up smoothly in the morning.
+If you are not a “morning person”, then this session might be for you.
+Feeling bad in the morning is usually a sign that the temporal lobes, with their role in negative emotion, are not well-balanced with the frontal lobes, possibly due to bad dreams or to your brain not waking up smoothly in the morning.
 Your frontal lobes can still be partly asleep, while the temporal lobes are fully awake.
-Although this phenomena has been studied in clinical situations (1, 2, 3, 4, 5, 6, 7), it can also happen to healthy people; people who don’t have a psychiatric disorder.
+Although this phenomenon has been studied in clinical situations (1, 2, 3, 4, 5, 6, 7), it can also happen to healthy people; people who don’t have a psychiatric disorder.

 If your spiritual life is inhibited by fear, worry, anger, sadness, or other negative patterns, but you are not a psychiatric patient, the 8-Coil Shakti is for you.